 Alternative 1 (No Action) would retain regulations for golden tilefish through Snapper Grouper Amendments 13C and 15A to the Fishery Management Plan for the Snapper Grouper Fishery of the South Atlantic Region (FMP).
 Golden tilefish is experiencing overfishing but it is not overfished.
 The Council has taken action to end overfishing but the determination about overfishing will not be changed until an assessment update is completed.
 Regulations for golden tilefish established a commercial quota of 295,000 pounds gutted weight with a 4,000 pound gutted weight trip limit that is reduced to 300 pounds gutted weight if 75% of the quota is met on or before September 1.
 In addition, regulations limited recreational catch to 1 fish per person per day.
-The commercial catch was based on historic landings during 1999-2003, where 98% of the total catch was captured by commercial fishermen.
-The commercial portion (98%) was applied to the yield at F{MSY} to determine the commercial quota for golden tilefish to 282,819 pounds gutted weight.
+The commercial catch was based on historic landings during 1999-

+2003, where 98% of the total catch was captured by commercial fishermen.
+The commercial portion (98%) was applied to the yield at F{MSY} to determine the commercial quota.
+Amendment 17B to the FMP, if approved, would change the commercial quota for golden tilefish to 282,819 pounds gutted weight.